SchwarzIT/onyx/apps/docs/src/flags.md

 ## Country names

-You can get the country name of a flag in several languages using JavaScript's native [Intl.DisplayNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames) API.
+You can get the country name of a flag in several languages using JavaScript's [Intl.DisplayNames](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DisplayNames) API.

 Here is an example on how to use it (together with [vue-i18n](https://vue-i18n.intlify.dev/)):